ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 {:removeresources}
 Steps to take to remove the resources created in this tutorial.

 The VRA is on a monthly paid plan.
 Cancellation does not result in a refund.
-It is suggested to only cancel if this VRA will not be required again in the next month.{tip}
+It is suggested to only cancel if this VRA will not be required again in the next month.
 If a dual VRA High-Availability cluster is required, this single VRA can be upgraded on the [Gateway Details](https://control.bluemix.net/network/gateways/371923) page.{tip}

-1. Cancel any virtual servers of bare-metal servers
+1. Cancel any virtual servers or bare-metal servers
 2. Cancel the VRA
+3. Cancel any additional VLANs by support ticket.

 ## Related content
 {:related}